-A numerical focusing of the reflection matrix is then performed at each depth $z$ of the sample~\cite{balondradeMultispectralReflectionMatrix2024}.
-It consists in the application of Fresnel propagators at input and output of the reflection matrix to project the optical data at each depth $z$.
-An auto-focusing process is also applied to make the coherent volume and focusing plane coincide.
-The result is a focused reflection matrix $\mathbf{R}_{\bm{\rho\rho}}(z)=[R(\bm{\rho}_\textbf{out},\bm{\rho}_\textbf{in},{z})]$ at each depth $z$ that contains the time-gated responses between virtual sensors of expected positions {$(\bm{\rho}_\textrm{in},z)$} and {$(\bm{\rho}_\textrm{out},z)$}.
+To reconstruct the volumetric data, a numerical focusing procedure is applied to the reflection matrix at each depth $z$.
+This process involves~\cite{balondradeMultispectralReflectionMatrix2024}: (i) the application of Fresnel propagators to both the input and output dimensions of the matrix to recover axial resolution; and (ii) a time gating operation to reject multiply-scattered light.
+The result is a focused reflection matrix $\mathbf{R}_{\bm{\rho\rho}}(z)=[R(\bm{\rho}_\textrm{out},\bm{\rho}_\textrm{in},{z})]$, which maps the time-gated response between virtual sensors located at transverse positions $\bm{\rho}_\textrm{in}$ and $\bm{\rho}_\textrm{out}$ within the focal plane at depth $z$ (Extended Data Fig.~\ref{ext_fig0}a).
+An OCM-like image $I_C$ is then synthesized at each depth by extracting the diagonal elements of $\mathbf{R}_{\bm{\rho\rho}}(z)$ (\textit{i.e} the time-gated confocal signal), where $\bm{\rho}_\textrm{in}=\bm{\rho}_\textrm{out}$: